DmitryVelichko/DmitryVelichko/README.md

 - 👋 Hi, I’m Dmitry

-- 👀 A Frontend Web Dev
+- 👀 A self-taught Frontend Web Dev (with space industry background).
+Open for work

-- 🌱 I’m currently learning Redux, TypeScript, Algorithms and Data Structures, and many other technologies
+- 🌱 I’m currently learning TypeScript, Redux, Algorithms and Data Structures, and many other technologies

 - 💞️ I’m working with HTML, CSS, JS, ReactJS to make awesome websites & apps